-Residents, business owners and their customers, employees who work in the neighborhood, and drivers who travel through it are all essential to creating a plan that works for the people who spend time in Irondale.
-What do you think should stay the same?
-What needs to improve?
-The feedback we collect will combine with research data to create the final neighborhood plan.
+Residents, business owners and their customers, employees who work in the neighborhood, and drivers who travel through it have been essential to creating a plan that works for the people who spend time in Irondale.
+The feedback collected since fall 2017 has been combined with research data and input from staff and city council to create the final neighborhood plan.

-Two public meetings have been held thus far to collect public feedback on the project:
+A total of three open houses were held to collect public feedback on the project: